 Improves Bowel Motion: Insoluble fibre softens the stool and increases the time taken for the faeces to pass through the intestines.
 This helps to alleviate constipation, promotes regular bowel motion, removes toxins and softens the stool, providing relief for sufferers of haemorrhoids and anal fissures.
 Fibre has also shown to prevent appendicitis and diverticulosis, while helping to heal Leaky Gut Syndrome.

-Preventing and controlling Diabetes: Soluble fibre helps to regulate blood sugar levels, by reducing glucose absorbtion into the blood stream.
+Preventing and controlling Diabetes: Soluble fibre helps to regulate blood sugar levels, by reducing glucose absorption into the blood stream.
 Resulting in reduced spikes in blood sugar levels for both type 1 and 2 diabetes sufferers and pre-diabetics.
 Fibre may also help to prevent insulin resistance.

 Intestinal pH Balance: Insoluble fibre improves the intestinal pH resulting in a better environment for the beneficial gut bacteria to reside

-Cancer Prevention: Soluble fibre and insoluble fibre helps to prevent a variety of cancers including colon, endometrial, oesophgeal, prostate, stomach and breast cancers.
+Cancer Prevention: Soluble fibre and insoluble fibre helps to prevent a variety of cancers including colon, endometrial, oesophageal, prostate, stomach and breast cancers.
 This is achieved via multiple mechanisms including removing toxins that cause intestinal cell damage, binding to and removing oestrogen, reducing obesity and providing short chain fatty acids that are the food that the intestinal cells need to remain strong and healthy.

 Removing Toxins: Both soluble fibre and insoluble fibre aid in the removal of a variety of toxins, microorganisms and parasites, by binding to then and preventing them from adhering to the intestinal wall.

-Immune Support: Some fibres act as prebiotics, which is food for the benefical gut bacteria or microbiome.
+Immune Support: Some fibres act as prebiotics, which is food for the beneficial gut bacteria or microbiome.
 These bacteria help support and strengthen the gut based immune system, which makes up 70% of our total immune system.
 Prebiotic fibres include Inulin, Arabinogalactan, Pectin, Nopal Cactus and Psyllium hulls.

 Did You Know that approximately 80% of the colon cells and 50% of small intestines cells get their food supply from what we eat.
 The only food that these cells can survive on is fibre.
 What occurs is that the beneficial gut bacteria eat the fibre and produce short chain fatty acids, which becomes the intestinal cells food.
 Low levels of short chain fatty acids can result in numerous health conditions including diverticulosis, colon cancer, obesity, inflammatory bowel disease, diabetes, irritable bowel disease and cardiovascular disease.